Willoughby Hamilton: Tennis career

 For the span 1889–90, Hamilton was ranked by many as the best tennis player in the world.
 Hamilton did not defend his Wimbledon title in the 1891 challenge round.
 He won the Gentlemen's Singles title at the 1890 Wimbledon Championships, defeating William Renshaw in five sets, and becoming the first Irish player to win the tournament.
-The previous year, he had won both the North England Championships and the Irish Championships.
+The previous year, he had won both the Northern Championships and the Irish Championships.

 His other career singles titles highlights include winning the Fitzwilliam Club Championships five times (1886–1890), the East of Ireland Championships at Howth four times (1886–1889), the Welsh Championships three times (1888–1890), the West of Ireland Championships three times (1885–1886, 1888), the South of Ireland Championships two times (1885–1886), the County Dublin Championships one time (1887).
 In 1899 Hamilton played his last tournament at the Netherlands International Championships.

 He was given the nickname "The Ghost" due to his pale complexion.